torrenarno/youtube-thumbnail-downloader/README.md

-# youtube-thumbnail-downloader in high-quality free script
+# youtube-thumbnail-downloader in High Quality free script | HTML, CSS, JS
 Certainly!
 Below is a sample description you can use to describe your YouTube thumbnail downloader tool on GitHub, including a mention of your website:

 ---